Top Alzheimer’s & Dementia Books for Caregivers

 According to the Alzheimer’s Association, “This resource receives high praise for its format, specific hard-to-find information, and practical steps to take when faced with a variety of behaviors.”
 It helps families and caregivers understand why challenging behaviors occur, how to communicate, and how to cope.
 It’s also recommended by the Family Caregiver Alliance and the NC Department of Health and Human Services.

 Have we missed your favorite book?
-Feel free to share your suggestions with other caregivers in the comments.
+Share your suggestions with other caregivers in the comments below.